Stained Glass in Iona Abbey of St. Columba (Columcille) of Iona. photo by Harvey Warren

 Today, pilgrims come from all over the world to this “Thin Place,” where the veil between earth and heaven seems gossamer, very thin.
 The Iona Community, an ecumenical inclusive community based on peace and justice founded by Rev. George McLeod in the late 1930’s continues to draw people of all ages and from all over the world to stay, work, and worship on Iona.

 I was blessed to stay on Iona at the Bishop’s House for almost two weeks in September 2009 to take a course on St. Columba.
 This was offered through the University of Wales, Lampeter taught by Celtic scholar, Dr. Jonathan Wooding and Iona expert Mairi MacArthur, who grew up on Iona across from the Abbey.

 Yes, Iona is a magical, mystical place, where the veil between the heaven and earth is indeed gossamer.

 St. Columba’s life is a wonderful example that even when we mess up big time in life, that the Spirit of our living God can remold us and remake us.
 We can find our place of resurrection, not only on the other side of the veil, but also in the here and now.
 Let us join St. Columba on the pilgrimage with the Celts to the Crèche, where the possibility of fresh new starts awaits.

-Prayer: As Columba evangelized the Celtic people by describing Jesus Christ as his Druid, we too are able to pray, “Christ my Druid, I open my heart to you”.
-As I journey to the manger in Bethlehem, may You be born again anew in my life.
+Prayer: As Columba evangelized the Celtic people by describing Jesus Christ as his Druid, I too am able to say, “Christ my Druid, I open my heart to you”.
+As I continue to pilgrimage towards the manger in Bethlehem, may You be born again anew in my life.
 Shine your healing light upon those broken, messed up places in my life.
 Re-mold and remake me.
-Thank you for second chances.
-May the dove of peace fill my life.
+Thank you God for second chances and may the dove of peace fill my life.
+Amen.

 may kindly Columba guide you